-- Shall express their opinions freely and always with the goals of flexibility and compromise whenever achievable. - Shall work with, respect and remain open to the opinions and viewpoints of their peers and leave personal prejudices out of all Board and Committee discussions. - Shall observe agreed-upon meeting protocol, displaying courteous and respectful conduct in all Board and Committee meetings toward each other and toward Staff. - Shall uphold and model TSHC's commitment to providing a safe and healthy work environment free from violence, threats of violence, discrimination, harassment, intimidation and any other misconduct for every TSHC employee, contractor, temporary employee, and other Directors.
+- Shall express their opinions freely and always with the goals of flexibility and compromise whenever achievable - Shall work with, respect and remain open to the opinions and viewpoints of their peers and leave personal prejudices out of all Board and Committee discussions - Shall observe agreed-upon meeting protocol, displaying courteous and respectful conduct in all Board and Committee meetings toward each other and toward staff - Shall uphold and model TSHC's commitment to providing a safe and healthy work environment free from violence, threats of violence, discrimination, harassment, intimidation and any other misconduct for every TSHC employee, contractor, temporary employee, and other Directors.

-Support of TSHC Executive
+Support of TSHC Leadership Team

-- Shall actively support the Corporation's executives by providing overall direction, resources and time frames to achieve the identified vision and ends of the Corporation. - Shall publicly support actions taken by the Corporation's executives to implement programs and achieve the objectives contained in the Corporation's plans and budgets as approved by the Board. - Shall recognize the difference between the role of the Board to set policies and strategic objectives, and the role of the
+- Shall actively support the Corporation's Leadership Team members by providing overall direction, resources and time frames to achieve the identified vision and ends of the Corporation - Shall publicly support actions taken by the Corporation's executives to implement programs and achieve the objectives contained in the Corporation's plans and budgets as approved by the Board - Shall recognize the difference between the role of the Board to set policies and strategic objectives, and the role of the staff to implement the same - Shall not direct staff in any way.
+The Board can request that additional work be undertaken with the concurrence of the Corporation's Chief Executive Officer (CEO)